nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/sentence_classifier/skills_classifier_2.0_experiments.md

 We are now trying to increase performance of the initial classifier with the additional training data to **achieve a precision score of 0.90 for the positive class (skill sentence)**.

 After having addressed issues with bad labels, we have ended up with a dataset of 2484 positive class sentences and 6635 negative class sentences.
-After adjusting the probability threshold to 0.7 in order to optimise for precision, the final improved model (experiment no.X) results in a precision score of X for the positive class (skill sentence).
+After adjusting the probability threshold to 0.7 in order to optimise for precision, the final improved model (experiment no.13) results in a precision score of **92%** for the positive class (skill sentence).

 ### Experiments: